Program Director: Timothy D. Pelkowski, MD

-Built into the program is a strong emphasis on evidence-based medicine.
 Our longitudinal lecture series introduces the elements of critical appraisal and statistical analysis which are put into practice during our monthly journal club.

 As primary care physicians we pride ourselves on outreach and community health impact.
 Our program offers many opportunities to get involved and make a difference!

 The Family Medicine Residency - Erie program is part of the Graduate Medical Education (GME) opportunities offered by the AHN Medical Education Consortium.
 Learn more about Graduate Medical Education.